 Data Management Guide for Faculty, Researchers, and Students.
 The Data Services Coordinator can help you with your data management plans, teach workshops on best practices, and help identify repositories to find and deposit data.

-- Data Management Plans - Also referred to as DMP.
+Data Management Plans are also referred to as DMPs.
 In this tab, learn about the requirements for data management plans for various funding agencies, templates for DMPs, and find other resources to help you manage your research data.

-- Resources and Blogs & More have additional tools to help you stay informed of the changing data management landscape and utilize best practices.
+Blogs & More has additional tools to help you stay informed of the changing data management landscape and utilize best practices.